Introductory Academic Program

 All commencing Australia Awards students are required to undertake a compulsory Introductory Academic Program (IAP), which is a four-week intensive program.
 The IAP program at the University of Sydney consists of two parts – the University of Sydney Orientation Program and the Advanced Skills for Academic Success Program (ASAS).

 The Orientation program will concentrate on welfare and scholarship information, whilst the ASAS program is designed to assist your academic transition to the University of Sydney.

 At both the Orientation and the ASAS sessions you will have many opportunities to network, meet new and continuing students, make new friends and participate in excursions and other social activities.

-This program is run by the International Office.
-The program will introduce you to key contacts in the International Office, the International Student Support Unit (ISSU), the Faculty and other services providers from in and around the University.
+This program is run by International Services.
+The program will introduce you to key contacts in the International Services, faculties and other services providers from in and around the University.
 At Orientation you will receive important information covering issues such as Overseas Health Cover, Banking, Safety and Security, Sydney’s transport system and other information that will help you settle in your stay in Australia and your studies here at the University of Sydney.

-Some sessions of your ASAS program will also be run by the International Student Office and/or other service providers at the University.
+Some sessions of your ASAS program will also be run by International Services and/or other service providers at the University.
 At these sessions you will receive important information about your scholarship conditions as well as support services available here at the University.

 ASAS sessions run daily from 9am-4pm.